djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 | D | $(1,1)$ | 14 |
 | E | $(2,0)$ | 13 |

-We will calculate the empirical semivariance for pairs exactly 1 distance unit apart.
+We will calculate the empirical semivariance for pairs exactly 1 unit apart.

-### Step 1: Find pairs separated by distance 1
+### Find pairs separated by distance 1

 The relevant pairs are: